jschasse/gator/README.md

 Once the directory containing gator is in your PATH, you can run it from any location by simply typing:
 `gator`

+##### Setting up the config file

+Set your database URL as follows: protocol://username:password@host:port/database
+Example: postgres://admin:pw@localhost:5432/gator_db”
+Next, run the `register` command to add your user to the database.